Ramona's World

-Ramona's World is the eighth and final book in the Ramona Quimby series by Beverly Cleary.
-Ramona and her sister Beezus are growing up.
+Ramona's World is a 1999 children's novel by American author Beverly Cleary.
+It is the eighth and final book in the Ramona series, and was published fifteen years after its predecessor, Ramona Forever (1984).
+In the book, Ramona Quimby and her sister Beezus are growing up.
 Ramona is in the fourth grade now, and for the first time she has a best girl-friend, Daisy Kidd.
 At home she tries her best to be a good role model for her baby sister Roberta, but finds baby sitting harder than she expected.
-Published in 1999, Ramona's World was written fifteen years after its predecessor, Ramona Forever.
-It was the last book Cleary published before her death in 2021.
+Ramona's World was the last book Cleary published before her death in 2021.